 Implementation

-The skill provides highly actionable, production-quality code examples covering a broad range of React Native/Expo patterns, which is its primary strength.
-However, it is excessively verbose for a skill file — it reads more like a comprehensive tutorial than a concise reference, explaining many patterns Claude already knows.
-The lack of progressive disclosure (everything inline, no external file references) and missing validation/error-recovery steps in workflows are significant weaknesses.
+The skill provides highly actionable, executable code examples covering a broad range of React Native/Expo patterns, which is its primary strength.
+However, it is far too verbose and monolithic — it reads like a comprehensive tutorial rather than a concise skill reference, explaining many patterns Claude already knows well.
+The lack of progressive disclosure (no external file references) and missing validation checkpoints in workflows significantly reduce its effectiveness as a SKILL.md file.

 Suggestions